LanLou123/DXE/README.md

  - Deferred rendering pipeline
  - Scene voxelization using hardware conservative rasterization & geometry shader
  - Radiance volume injection trough shadow map with compute dispatch thread invocation mapping to the dimension of shadowmap instead of volume
- - Anisotropic radiance volume mip map chain generation with compute shader for preventing light leaking - a widely known issue for VCT.
+ - Anisotropic radiance volume mip map chain generation with compute shader for alleviating light leaking - a widely known issue for VCT.
  - Voxel cone tracing in a single pass conmbining previously generated geometry buffer as well as anisotropic radiance 3d texture buffer to generate final image